While daylight brightens this Hallowed Eve the six ghost stories that follow are transparent tales that cast no shadows .

-While the sun shines, there could never be a Burning Island nor Haunting Globes, no Phantom Infant, o Hope House phantasm, no Corpse-Mother of the forest, no Revenge of the Eaten Cats.
+While the sun shines, there could never be a Burning Island nor Haunting Globes, no Phantom Infant, no Hope House phantasm, no Corpse-Mother of the Forest, no Revenge of the Eaten Cats .

 Not while the light lasts.
 But sunset today comes at 5:09 p.m.

 The first time I met Michelino I was about 8 years old and was riding in a Chevy pickup with my grandfather to visit his small coal mine dug into a hillside on the far side of his farm.
 In the Ohio Valley of those years, nearly every hillside had some kind of shallow shaft where afew men with stunted ponies brought coal to makeshift tipples for their own use or for sale. s

 The mine was nothing more than a dark hole, framed by heavy railroad timbers.
 There was a wash house with an outside hand pump and up near the trees, several hundred feet away, a small rough wooden shack with a tar-paper roof and a metal stovepipe chimney.

 Michelino, who worked the mine, was waiting for us near his front door for the groceries we were bringing; a large calico cat was sleeping in the sun near his feet.He was a small man with a hawk nose and sharp features, dark complexion and black, untrimmed oily hair pushed straight back.
 His clothes were muddy and his face and neck were smudged with coal dust.
 He greeted grandfather in Italian and shook my hand with a heavily callused hand, his fingernails embedded with a lifetime of mud and coal.